I Yam What I Yam: Plot

 Meanwhile, back at the cabin, Native Americans are closing in on the cabin.
 Olive Oyl blocks them by stretching her legs over the doors, while the tribal members try to invade.
 Olive screams for help.
 When the Native Americans try to come out of the floorboards, Wimpy is sitting on a chair on the floorboards.
 The resulting gag depicts when the Native Americans stretch, Wimpy pours more food into his bowl.
 When the tribal members finally make it in, Wimpy is thrown out.
 To get even, Wimpy pulls back a cactus, releasing its thorns.
 However, Wimpy is met with arrows striking the cactus.
 Wimpy screams in fear, and runs to Popeye for help.
 While Popeye walks back to the log cabin, the ducks are seen following Popeye, attracted to the smoke from Popeye's corncob pipe.
 Wimpy tells Popeye the situation, and after seeing the ducks, he pulls out a fork and knife, sighing in pleasure.
 When the ducks see the fork and knife, they flee, with Wimpy chasing them from behind.
 Meanwhile, Olive Oyl is successfully fighting off dozens of the Native Americans piling into the cabin, still screaming for Popeye's help.
-Popeye arrives at the cabin, dodging a barrage of arrows and fighting off dozens of Native Americans, even grabbing an entire group of them and delivering a punch that transforms them into a pile of Native American Nickels.
+Popeye arrives at the cabin, dodging a barrage of arrows and fighting off dozens of Native Americans, even grabbing an entire group of them and delivering a punch that transforms them into a pile of Native American nickels.
 With the bulk of the Native Americans defeated, one last batch of them is left to deal with, who shoot Popeye full of arrows, which he is completely unharmed by.
 Popeye promptly pulls out a can of spinach, eating both the vegetable and the can itself.
 He punches the row of the remaining Native Americans, causing a domino effect.
 The final gag shows Popeye punching out the giant tribal chief, causing him to lose his outfit and becomes an Indian, Mahatma Gandhi.
 The cartoon ends with Popeye singing "I'm Popeye the Sailor Man!".

 Production notes

-I Yam What I Yam is the second Popeye cartoon and the first cartoon in Popeye's own cartoon series; the first entry, Popeye the Sailor, was released as a Betty Boop cartoon.
+I Yam What I Yam is the second Popeye cartoon and the first cartoon in Popeye's own series; the first entry, Popeye the Sailor, was released as a Betty Boop cartoon.

-This is the first cartoon in which Bonnie Poe voices Olive Oyl.

-This cartoon is available on DVD in the four-disc set Popeye the Sailor: 1933-1938, Volume 1.
+This cartoon is available on DVD in the four-disc set Popeye the Sailor: 1933–1938, Volume 1.